 Absolutely!
 You’ll have access to the program website, which has all the pre-recorded videos, resources, and worksheets, after the Business Bootcamp is done.

 When will you offer the next Business Bootcamp?

 The next Business Bootcamp will start in early October 2022.
 Sign up for our newsletter or follow us on Facebook or Instagram to be the first to find out when registration opens.

 “The Business Bootcamp has definitely increased my business knowledge and awareness.
 It has increased my networking potential with other new farmers.
 It has sparked my imagination to move forward and create my dream farm.
 A business that I can love, be proud of, and sustain both my family and community with.”

 You can also check out more business resources for new farmers on our Farm Business Support page.

-The Business Bootcamp is based in ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ (Amiskwacîwâskahikan), which is in Treaty 6/Métis Territory.
+The Business Bootcamp is coordinated out of ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ (Amiskwacîwâskahikan), which is in Treaty 6 and Métis Territory.
 This land is the meeting place of the Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Ojibway/Saulteaux/Anishinaabe, Inuit, and many others.
 As we live and work in the context of, and in response to, a colonial land title system, it is important to acknowledge the historical and ongoing impact of agriculture on Indigenous lands and food systems.
 As Métis writer Chelsea Vowel says, “I think rural/Indigenous alliances have the potential to be the most transformative relationships in this country, even as they remain the least likely to occur.”
 In this context, we believe that it is our collective responsibility to position reconciliation, ecology and land stewardship at the forefront if we are to learn to be in relationship with the land.

 – Leah Penniman from Farming While Black